I fixed a bug. What should I do now?

 ##Example 6: Prevent breaking changes

-[BreakCop] is a tool that compares 2 assemblies and reports breaking changes.
-You can integrate this tool as a CI step to prevent publishing a new version with a breaking change.
-For instance, before publishing a new NuGet package, you can download the previous one and validate it against the new one using BreakCop.
+[BreakCop] is a tool that compares two assemblies and reports breaking changes.
+You can integrate it as a CI step to prevent publishing a new version with breaking changes.
+For example, before publishing a new NuGet package, you can download the previous version and validate it against the new one using BreakCop.

-The .NET Framework project has another similar approach.
-They generate ref files that are valid C# files containing method definitions of public APIs (example).
-These files are generated during the compilation of the project.
-As with the analyzer, issues are detectable during code reviews.
+The .NET Framework project takes a similar approach.
+It generates ref files, which are valid C# files containing public API method definitions (example).
+These files are generated during compilation, and any changes are detectable during code reviews.

 ##Example 7: Prevent usage of some types / methods (BannedAPIs analyzer)

-In a project, we use a class from one of our internal libraries.
-A similar type with the same name also exists in the MongoDB library, but with different behavior.
-Using IntelliSense it's easy to import the wrong namespace and use the unwanted type.
-This is a very sneaky bug as the code looks good.
+In one of our projects, we use a class from an internal library.
+A type with the same name also exists in the MongoDB library but behaves differently.
+Using IntelliSense, it is easy to accidentally import the wrong namespace and use the wrong type.
+This is a subtle bug because the code looks correct.
 Here's the fix for an issue we had in this project:

 To prevent another developer from using the wrong type again, we added the BannedAPIs analyzer to the project.
-This allows configuring a list of forbidden types/methods in a project.
-When a banned symbol is used in the project, the compiler reports a warning and suggests another symbol to use.
+This lets you configure a list of forbidden types or methods.
+When a banned symbol is used, the compiler reports a warning and suggests an alternative.

 T:MongoDB.Driver.Core.Misc.SemanticVersion;Use NuGet.SemanticVersion instead